 Day Four: Punakaiki to Franz Josef

 You'll spend your fourth night in Franz Josef Village - about three hours away from Punakaiki.
+Check out Wotif for the best deals on accommodation.
 Franz Josef Village is a busy little place thanks to the Franz Josef Glacier found just outside of town.
 The Franz Josef Glacier starts high in the Southern Alps and makes its way all the way to the temperate rainforest.
 It's a stunning sight and walking on it is an absolute must.
 Chances are you're in need of a relax after the big days you've already had, so spend the night soaking away sore muscles and preparing for the next days glacier hike with a soak at the Franz Josef Glacier Hot Pools.

 Depending on how much time you want to commit to big Franz, you have a couple different options for checking out the glacier the next day.
 Franz Josef Glacier Guides offers a half day ice explorer tour with a guide that includes helicopter trip from the village onto the glacier.
 It's an NZ Must Do, and an incredible experience.
 Planit NZ can book your Franz Josef glacier tour in advance to guarantee you a spot.
 If you're short on time, don't feel up for a big hike or have some cash to blow, you can check out the glacier from the seat of a helicopter or an airplane - you'll also get some great views of Mt Cook.